tldr-pages/tldr/pages/common/zmv.md

 > Move (usually, rename) files matching the regex pattern to corresponding files having names of the form given by destination.
 > More information: <http://zsh.sourceforge.net/Doc/Release/User-Contributions.html>.

-- Below renames ‘foo.lis’ to ‘foo.txt’, and so on.
+- Below renames ‘foo.lis’ to ‘foo.txt’, and so on:

 `zmv '(*).lis' '$1.txt'`